howtographql/howtographql/content/backend/typescript-apollo/5-connecting-server-and-database.md

 </Instruction>

-There are two resolvers that need to be updated, those for the `feed` Query as well as the `post` Mutation.
+There are two resolvers that need to be updated, those for the `feed` query as well as the `post` mutation.

 <Instruction>